20 Essential Sales Skills

 Good negotiators solve problems instead of just haggling over price.
 They learn what really matters to the customer, address concerns directly, and find creative solutions that work for everyone.

 When you negotiate well, you focus on creating value.
-I might say, "What if we started with a smaller package but included priority support to ensure your success?"
+You might say, "What if we started with a smaller package but included priority support to ensure your success?"

-Many sellers cave on price too quickly.
-Try offering alternative concessions like implementation help, payment terms, or additional services before dropping your price.
+Many sales reps cave on price too quickly.
+Consider offering alternative concessions, such as implementation help, flexible payment terms, or additional services, before lowering your price.

 4. Presentation & Demoing